charlesweir/LUThesisTemplate/README.txt

 * Made line spacing double.
 * Changed declaration to include papers written.

-Click on Github's Download Zip button above to download the files:
+Click on Github's Download Zip button above to download an archive of these files:
 * LAN Thesis Sample.docx - An example simple word document thesis.
 * LAN Thesis Template.dotx - A Template to act as a basis for document.
 It fills in many of the fields correctly.
 * LAN+Template.thmx - A PowerPoint theme for embedded pictures with black backgrounds...